Josh Joins Duggar Family To Congratulate Jinger Duggar On Her Pregnancy

 “We’re so excited for you guys and so grateful for you,” Josh says.
 “And looking forward to having a new little one — a new little cousin — for our five little imps.”

 Josh Duggar’s presence in the video is notable because he’s the only member of the Duggar family who has not appeared on their TLC reality series, Counting On.
 TLC replaced 19 Kids and Counting with the slightly tweaked reboot after it was discovered that Josh had sexually molested four of his younger sisters as a teenager, and he has yet to pop up on the newer show.
-However, the father of five has not been ostracized by his family, and his presence on the Duggars’ social media pages has been slowly increasing as the reality show stars attempt to put his molestation scandal behind them.
+However, the father-of-five has not been ostracized by his family, and his presence on the Duggars’ social media pages has been slowly increasing as the reality show stars attempt to put his molestation scandal behind them.

 Still, Jinger Duggar rarely appears with her oldest brother in photos or videos.
 As reported by the Huffington Post, the mother-to-be outed herself as one of Josh’s victims last year.
-Unlike her older sisters Jill and Jessa Duggar, Jinger has not publicly said that she has forgiven Josh for what he did to her.
+Unlike her older sisters, Jill and Jessa Duggar, Jinger has not publicly said that she has forgiven Josh for what he did to her.

 In the Duggar family’s congratulatory video, Anna Duggar tells Jinger that she’s looking forward to learning the name of her future niece or nephew, as well as the baby’s sex.
 Joy-Anna Duggar then jumps in to say that what she’s most excited about is getting to be pregnant at the same time as her older sister.